Last updated: June 17, 2026

 First, get the issue in writing if you can.
 Save portal notices, letters, upload confirmations, and notes from phone calls.
 Write down the date, time, name of the person you spoke with, and what they told you.

 If you are delayed, ask whether you are on the waitlist, whether documents are missing, whether your priority status was recorded, and whether your contact information is correct.
-If you are denied or terminated, the official CCFA 2026 policies say families may have a right to request review.
-Use the instructions on your notice and contact your CCR&R quickly.
+If you are denied, terminated, or your fee seems wrong, ask how to request review and follow the instructions on the notice.

-If the issue is tied to benefits loss, job loss, shelter, domestic violence, disability, or a DCF/DTA referral, tell the worker that clearly.
+If the issue is tied to benefits loss, job loss, shelter, domestic violence, disability, or a DCF or DTA referral, tell the worker that clearly.
 You do not need to overshare personal details in unsafe settings.
 You can ask what proof is required and what can be kept private.
+For help organizing next steps, use the ASMOM denied benefits guide.

 Phone scripts